YerkoDeZutter/workshop/README.md

 When you look at the branches you see that there are much more then 1 (master).
 Each branch is a new step in this current project. <br/> When you understand what the current step is and how it works you can go to the next one.

+WARNING!!!
+the animation_steps are for after you are done whit step 8.

 Pleas clone the repository to make it more help full.